phutruonnttn/yushan-microservices-content-service/README.md

 # Yushan Content Service

-> 📚 **Content Service for Yushan Webnovel Platform.** - Manages novels, chapters, genres, tags, and all content-related operations for the web novel platform.
+> 📚 **Content Service for Yushan Platform (Phase 2 - Microservices)** - Manages novels, chapters, genres, tags, and all content-related operations for the web novel platform.

-# Yushan Platform - Content Service Setup Guide
+## 📋 Overview

+Content Service is one of the main microservices of Yushan Platform (Phase 2), responsible for managing all novel content, including novels, chapters, categories, and search.
+This service uses Elasticsearch for advanced search, S3/MinIO for file storage, and Kafka to publish events.

 ## Architecture Overview